 From the backseat, comes the inevitable question all kids ask at least 700 times on each and every family vacation: Are we there yet?

 Enter the backseat travel map.
+This is a road trip activity for kids that we have used over and over again.
 I photocopied a map (in our case, the northeastern states that we travel in most) and punched two holes at the top, tied it with a ribbon to the back seats, one map for each of the two rows of back seats in my mini-van.

 Using some wet-erase markers, I outlined the states and wrote the names in so the kids could better see these areas.
 Then with another color, I outlined our route.